wawzat/phctl/README.md

-# phctl & dnsflip.ps1
+# phctl & dnsflip

-This project provides two tools to temporarily bypass or re-enable Pi-hole DNS blocking on your network, each using a different approach:
+This project provides two tools to temporarily bypass or re-enable Pi-hole DNS blocking, each using a different approach:

 ---

-## Overview: Two Ways to Control Pi-hole
+## Overview: Two Ways to Control Pi-hole blocking

 - **phctl.py**: A Python script that interacts directly with the Pi-hole API to disable or enable DNS blocking for a set period.
 It automatically re-enables blocking after the specified time.
 - **dnsflip.ps1**: A PowerShell script that toggles your Windows network interface DNS settings between your Pi-hole server and public DNS (Google DNS).
-This script must be run manually each time you want to switch DNS servers.
+This script must be run manually each time you want to switch DNS servers and will not revert back to Pi-hole blocking automatically.

 **Both tools accomplish the same goal—temporarily bypassing Pi-hole filtering—but in different ways:**

-- `phctl.py` disables Pi-hole at the source (the Pi-hole server) and can automatically re-enable blocking after a timer.
+- `phctl.py` disables Pi-hole at the source (the Pi-hole server) and will automatically re-enable blocking after a timer.
 - `dnsflip.ps1` changes your local computer's DNS settings to bypass Pi-hole, but **does not automatically revert**—you must run the script again to switch back to Pi-hole DNS.

-> **Warning:** If you use `dnsflip.ps1` to switch to public DNS, you must manually run the script again to restore your DNS settings to use Pi-hole.
-Unlike `phctl.py`, there is no automatic reset.
+An advantage to this approach is blocking is disabled only for the local machine and not for the entire network.

 ---